 Beyond that, BP is also liable for Natural Resources Damages Assessment fines and economic losses.

 Q. How will the money be used?

 A: In Louisiana, it will help fund the projects in the Coastal Master Plan, which serves as the state's guiding document for restoration, as well as other projects around the Gulf.

 EDF helped shape the Louisiana plan, providing guidance on over 100 projects that will help the state recover its coastal land areas and protect its communities.
 Key to this is making sure "natural infrastructure" projects—wetlands, barrier islands and oyster reefs—all play their part, both by fortifying the coast and rebuilding habitat.

-Already, restoration money is being used to help rebuild four Louisiana barrier islands that will buffer storm surge and provide vital habitat for birds, and to design two large-scale sediment diversions that will use the natural land-building power of the Mississippi River to rebuild tens of thousands of acres of wetlands and ecosystems that have been lost.
+Already, restoration money is being used to help rebuild four Louisiana barrier islands that will buffer storm surge and provide vital habitat for birds, and to design two large-scale sediment diversions that will use the natural land-building power of the Mississippi River to rebuild tens of thousands of lost acres of wetlands and ecosystems.

 Q. How can I help?